Pallet of bricks on a forklift truck

 Is your delivery point situated on a busy road or main street?
 The delivery vehicle will need to park while unloading is taking place, which typically occurs within a 20-minute window (large brick lorries can have a 60-minute delivery window).
 Therefore, you'll need to check surrounding signs and determine if there are any restrictions within your street (which will vary depending on your area).
 It's important to check each of the signs around your delivery point and advise accordingly so alternative arrangements can be made if your delivery is impacted.

 Are you planning to leave your bricks on the kerb for a few days?
-Be aware that some areas of the UK may require a permit for any items left kerbside.
+Be aware that some areas of the UK may require a permit for any items left kerbside - check with your local council for details.
 It will be your responsibility to obtain any permits and move your bricks from the delivery point into your property (e.g. moving them up paths and into rear gardens, etc).

 At Brickhunter, we use specialist vehicles to safely transport bricks to your preferred delivery site.
 Some offloading methods may be more suitable and cost-effective than others, depending on the size of your delivery and site location.